rairulyle/ynab-to-bb/README.md

 # YNAB Register CSV Splitter

 A simple Node.js script to split large YNAB (You Need A Budget) register CSV exports into smaller, BB (Beyond Budget) import-friendly files.
-This helps you prepare your data for import into Beyond Budget.
+This helps you prepare your data for import into Beyond Budget and similar budgeting tools.

 ---